 How the moves will shake the government’s determination as well as its ambition to gear the country towards food and farm safety as well as the ”safe and clean” Kitchen of the World, and how such the policies could be materialised and sustainable in a long term are all a challenge worth discussing.

-The Dialogue Forum has invited the public to explore the sustainable path for the country’s food and farm safety and security, which are among the most challenging farm policies of the country in this challenging time in its Dialogue Forum 6: A Ban on Toxic Farm Chemicals: Thailand’s long road to food safety and the “(safe) Kitchen of the World”, held at SEA-Junction 408, Bangkok Art and Culture Centre, on September 30, 2020 (10.00 am-12.30 pm)
+The Dialogue Forum recently invited the public to explore the sustainable path for the country’s food and farm safety and security, which are among the most challenging farm policies of the country in this challenging time at Dialogue Forum 6: A Ban on Toxic Farm Chemicals: Thailand’s long road to food safety and the “(safe) Kitchen of the World”.

 Here is the highlight of the forum.